ilum-cloud/doc/README.md

 > A fully manageable [Spark](https://github.com/apache/spark) cluster on [Kubernetes](https://github.com/kubernetes/kubernetes) with interactive sessions.

 `Ilum` is a software focused on providing interactive Spark sessions manageable through REST API and web interface, independently of cluster manager type.
-With the many years of development, `Ilum` was enhanced with full integration between the S3 interface and OLAP datastore.
+With the many years of development, `Ilum` was enhanced with full integration with S3 interface.

 Check [Quick Start](#%EF%B8%8F-quick-start) section for the installation details or check our blog [Ilum Blog](https://ilum.cloud/blog/)